Board members

 The Institute’s status is listed as ‘public interest foundation’ in accordance with the Belgian law of 27 June 1921 on non-profit associations, international non-profit associations and foundations.
 Donations are received from several countries through membership fees and project funding from national governments and the European Commission.

-In 2019, we had a total operating income of approximately 8 million euros and corresponding expenditure.
+In 2023, we had a total operating income of over 10 million euros and corresponding expenditure.